Elon Musk would be terrified of Amber Heard and would have accused her of “being crazy”

 Giapseudonym used by a woman who managed in the inner circles frequented by Musk Y heard, maintains that he took her away from his life for fear of her “outbursts of rage”; he even recommended Gia herself to stay away from the actress for fear that she would do him some harm such as attempting on her life: “He seemed really scared.
 I think he knew she was crazy enough to do it.
 And she knew he would be the one she would clean up if she did.”

 On June 1, the jurors who handled the defamation case between Johnny Y Amberconcluded that the actress did lie about her relationship with him and that her opinion piece published in Washington Post contains untrue statements that ended up negatively impacting the actor’s career.
-Now the co-star of Aquaman – 73% are obliged to pay US$10.4 million to their ex-partner, but are still on the way to try a new appeal that will release them from their responsibility; that’s why she hired a new group of lawyers a few days ago.
+Now the co-star of Aquaman (73%) is obliged to pay US $ 10.4 million to her ex-partner, but she is still on the way to try a new appeal that frees her from her responsibility; that’s why she hired a new group of lawyers a few days ago.

-We invite you to read: Amber Heard and her dark past: they leak the actress’s alleged secrets at billionaire parties

 For now, Amber Heard He has no projects in Hollywood.
 The last movie she recorded was Aquaman and the Lost Kingdom, a DCEU title that promises to be a great success in 2022 but with rumors that do not seem to benefit the actress.
 It has been commented that, despite having filmed several scenes, Mera’s role in the sequel would have been dramatically reduced due to her interpreter’s bad reputation.
 There are not a few fans who want to see her out of the saga and she shows through the 4.6 million people who have signed the Change.org petition “Remove Amber Heard desde Aquaman 2”.